-50%, 75%, or 100% Husband-and-Wife Pension
+50%, 75%, or 100% Joint-and-Survivor Spousal Pension

-The 50%, 75%, or 100% Husband-and-Wife Pension provides you with reduced monthly pension payments for your lifetime.
+The 50%, 75%, or 100% Joint-and-Survivor Spousal Pension provides you with reduced monthly pension payments for your lifetime.
 After you die, your surviving spouse receives 50%, 75%, or 100% of your monthly pension for the rest of his or her life.
 The adjustment will begin with the first scheduled benefit payment after your death.
 Your spouse will continue to receive 50%, 75%, or 100% of your benefit for the remainder of his or her life.

-The 50%, 75%, and 100% Husband-and-Wife Pension have a "pop-up" feature.
-With the "pop-up" feature, if your qualified spouse dies before you, your monthly benefit will increase to your benefit amount before the adjustment was made for the 50%, 75%, or 100% Husband-and-Wife Pension and you will receive that higher amount for the rest of your life.
-If you remarry, the 50%, 75%, or 100% Husband-and-Wife Pension cannot be reinstated, and the adjusted benefit amount will continue until your death, with no spousal benefit after your death.
+The 50%, 75%, and 100% Joint-and-Survivor Spousal Pension have a "pop-up" feature.
+With the "pop-up" feature, if your qualified spouse dies before you, your monthly benefit will increase to your benefit amount before the adjustment was made for the 50%, 75%, or 100% Joint-and-Survivor Spousal Pension and you will receive that higher amount for the rest of your life.
+If you remarry, the 50%, 75%, or 100% Joint-and-Survivor Spousal Pension cannot be reinstated, and the adjusted benefit amount will continue until your death, with no spousal benefit after your death.

-For the 50%, 75%, and 100% Husband-and-Wife Pension, your pension benefit is reduced, based on your and your spouse's ages, to provide benefits for your spouse after your death.
+For the 50%, 75%, and 100% Joint-and-Survivor Spousal Pension, your pension benefit is reduced, based on your and your spouse's ages, to provide benefits for your spouse after your death.
 See Appendix C for a sampling of factors based on age differences.
 The reduction factor cannot be more than 99%.

-50% Husband-and-Wife Pension Example
+50% Joint-and-Survivor Spousal Pension Example

 Jim retires at age 65 and is eligible for an \$1,800 monthly Regular Pension.
 His wife is age 60 - five full years younger than he is.
-The example below shows how Jim's 50% Husband-and-Wife Pension is calculated.
+The example below shows how Jim's 50% Joint-and-Survivor Spousal Pension is calculated.

-Jim's monthly Regular Pension payable at age 65 as a Life Annuity \$1,800 Reduction factor (89% decreased by 0.40% for each of the five years) 87% Jim's monthly pension payable at age 65 as a husband-and-wife pension \$1,566 Percent paid to Jim's spouse in the event of his death x 50% Jim's surviving spouse's monthly benefit \$783
+Jim's surviving spouse's monthly benefit \$783 Percent paid to Jim's spouse in the event of his death x 50% Jim's monthly pension payable at age 65 as a Joint-and-Survivor Spousal pension \$1,566 Reduction factor (89% decreased by 0.40% for each of the five years) 87% Jim's monthly Regular Pension payable at age 65 as a Life Annuity \$1,800